Smile-SA/rating.container/README.md

 ##### **1. Accessing Prometheus service**

+This service exposes rating rules to prometheus, then saves the prometheus results in postgres.

 * ./prometheus_metric.py /path/to/rating/rule(s)

 ##### **2. Accessing Grafana service**

+This service uses grafana to display prometheus results stored in the postgres database.

 * ./grafana_metric.py /path/to/rating/rule(s)

 ##### **(Deprecated) Accessing Rating_docker_api**